See Texas fires map and satellite images of wildfires burning in Panhandle and Oklahoma

 How has the area's nuclear plant responded to the Texas fires?

-The Pantex nuclear plant, located about 30 miles east of Amarillo, evacuated nonessential personnel and constructed a fire barrier on Tuesday in response to a fire near the facility.
+The Pantex nuclear plant, located about 30 miles east of Amarillo, evacuated nonessential personnel and constructed a fire barrier last Tuesday in response to a fire near the facility.

 The Pantex plant is one of six production facilities for the National Nuclear Security Administration, according to the plant.
 The plant boasts being "the nation's primary assembly, disassembly, retrofit, and life-extension center for nuclear weapons" since 1975.